meetup/jirabars/README.md

 This application is a github webhook handler for pull request events that applies jira informaiton to pull request body placeholders

+## 🔌 install

+You can install this application as a webook under your github repository's settings.

+Visit `https://github.com/{owner}/{repo}/settings/hooks/new` to install a new github webhook.

+Enter this lambda's api gateway url.

+Select Content type `application/json`

+Enter this lambda's webhook secret

+Select `Let me select individual events`

+Select `Pull Requests`

+Click `Add webook`

 ## 👩‍🏭 development

 This is a [rustlang](https://www.rust-lang.org/en-US/) application.